 The English Lead Teacher at St Joseph and St Teresa Catholic Primary School is Mrs Nicola Willmott.

 At St Joseph and St Teresa’s Catholic Primary School we have developed a curriculum that encourages our children to communicate effectively and listen with understanding.
-We want our children to be strong communicators and develop confidence in their speech and language skills in order to express their feelings and emotions.
-We work hard to create a curriculum that enables our children to become fluent and responsive readers as well as enthusiastic and engaged writers.
+We want our children to be strong communicators and develop confidence in their speech and language skills in order to express their needs, wants, feelings and emotions.
+We have worked hard to create a curriculum that enables our children to become fluent and responsive readers as well as enthusiastic and engaged writers.
 Through our English curriculum, we endeavour to teach the importance of reading, writing, speaking and listening and embed skills that are transferable across our whole curriculum.

-To develop our pupils as writers we are committed to using the Talk for Writing approach.
+To develop our pupils as writers we are have developed a writing curriculum alongside other schools in our MAT based on high quality texts.
 We ensure progression across our year groups through our Writing Curriculum Map where a variety of text types are studied.
+We have a progression of writing objectives that we use to track children on a termly basis.
 We prioritise writing for a range of audiences and purposes to ensure our children are engaged within their writing, adapting their vocabulary and style as appropriate.
-We explicitly teach the children how to evaluate and edit their writing in order to improve their work and show them how to use punctuation to make meaning clear to their reader.
-Teachers are committed to giving their children the knowledge and strategies to become accurate spellers through regular explicit and embedded spelling lessons.
-We teach our children the cursive style of handwriting from Year 1 onwards and promote an understanding of how to present their work appropriately.
-Writing skills are further prioritised within our curriculum through our ‘Writer of the Month’ certificates as well as visits from authors through our link with the Wells Literature Festival.
+We explicitly teach our children how to evaluate and edit their writing in order to improve their work and show them how to use punctuation to make meaning clear to their reader.
+Teachers are committed to giving their children the knowledge and strategies to become accurate spellers through weekly explicit spelling lessons.
+We teach handwriting skills from Reception, through KS1 and beyond through and promote an understanding of how to present writing appropriately.
+Writing skills are further prioritised within our curriculum through our ‘Writer of the Month’ certificates and visits from authors, either virtually or through our work with the Wells Literature Festival.

-We know our reading curriculum is successful through the monitoring procedures we have in place.
-The reading lead teacher monitors the impact of reading across the school on a termly basis.
-This includes and prioritises the use of pupil conferencing as a way of measuring the attitudes and affects our reading curriculum is having on our children.
-Additionally, Reading teaching is regularly observed and next steps for the reading curriculum are regularly identified.
-The impact of our reading curriculum is that the majority of our children are fluent readers by the end of Year 1 and are therefore ready to access the curriculum at a more independent level.
-As children move throughout the Key Stages, they are exposed to many high quality texts that ensures a passion for reading and develops a positive reading culture within our school.
+We know our reading and writing curriculum is successful through the monitoring procedures we have in place.
+The English Lead Teacher monitors the impact of reading and writing across the school on a regular basis.
+This includes and prioritises the use of pupil conferencing as a way of measuring the attitudes and affects our English curriculum is having on our children.
+Next steps for the English curriculum are regularly identified.

 Within Early Years and Key Stage One we use the Little Wandle Letters and Sounds Revised Programme to teach phonics to our children.
 This is an approved systematic synthetic phonics teaching programme.